 - Final Proposal due: 16 May

-- All undergraduate AIAA branches or at-large Student Members are eligible and encouraged to participate.
-Team competitions will be groups of not more than ten AIAA branch or at-large Student Members per entry.
-Individual competitions will consist of only 1 AIAA Student Member per entry.
+- All student members are eligible and encouraged to participate.
+Team competitions will be groups of not more than ten student members per entry.
+Individual competitions will consist of only one student member per entry.

-- The report in Adobe PDF format must be submitted to AIAA online.
-Total size of the file cannot exceed 20MB.
-Designs submitted must be the work of the students, but guidance may come from the Faculty/Project Advisor and should be accurately acknowledged.
+- Designs submitted must be the work of the students, but guidance may come from the Faculty/Project Advisor and should be accurately acknowledged.